-For the preprocessing part, the method proposed by Dall’Olio \textit{et al.} \cite{dall2020prediction} firstly removed the trend of the PPG signal using a centered moving average.
-The processed PPG signal was then demodulated using a Hilbert transform and the envelope was extracted.
+In the preprocessing part, the method proposed by Dall’Olio \textit{et al.} \citep{dall2020prediction} firstly removed the trend of the PPG signal using a centered moving average.
+The so processed PPG signal was then demodulated using a Hilbert transform and the envelope was extracted.
 The final version of the PPG signal was obtained by dividing the demodulated signal by the envelope.
-In contrast, our method did not require any preprocessing and simply used a \textbf{findpeaks} function in \textbf{MATLAB}.
+In contrast, our method did not require any preprocessing and simply used the \textbf{findpeaks} function in \textbf{MATLAB}.
 In addition, both methods used deep learning to classify the age group.
 The comparison method adapted the ResNet model from the computer vision area to work for one-dimensional signals.
-On the other hand, our method is naturally suitable for convolutional neural networks for two-dimensional images, which motivates and enables us to utilise the power of transfer learning, thus resulting in faster convergence and better performance.
-Overall, our proposed VGTL showed advantages in both preprocessing and learning, as VGTL required much less preprocessing and did not require complex human-designed and dataset-oriented rules.
-Moreover, the VGTL method could easily convert a 1D signal into a 2D signal, which makes it suitable to utilise powerful CNNs and transfer learning.
+On the other hand, our method is naturally suitable for much more developed convolutional neural networks for two-dimensional images, as it easily converts a 1D signal into a 2D signal, which enables us to utilise the power of transfer learning, thus resulting in faster convergence and better performance.
+Overall, our proposed VGTL-net showed advantages in both preprocessing and learning, as VGTL-net required much less preprocessing and did not require complex human-designed and dataset-oriented rules.